China's Xi says he hopes U.S. handles Taiwan issue appropriately

-BEIJING China hopes the United States can handle the Taiwan issue appropriately, in accordance with the "one China" principle, President Xi Jinping told U.S. President Donald Trump on Monday,
+BEIJING (Reuters) - China hopes the United States can handle the Taiwan issue appropriately, in accordance with the "one China" principle, President Xi Jinping told U.S. President Donald Trump on Monday,

 state media said.